 The treatment for heartworm disease is rough, but it’s not the only option.

 Currently, the standard treatment for this disease is melarsomine dihydrochloride.
 A full course takes three months, during which your protection dog must be kept crated and given limited activity to prevent infarctions caused by pieces of dead worms.
 Like other heartworm drugs, melarsomine is also losing effectiveness as time goes on.
 Fortunately, there are natural options available through a holistic veterinarian.
-These work via different mechanisms than commonly prescribed pesticdes and treatments, which means they may be both gentler and more effective.
+These work via different mechanisms than commonly prescribed pesticides and treatments, which means they may be both gentler and more effective.

 Not every state carries the same risk of heartworm.

 While cases of this disease have been recorded in every state, it is far less prevalent in some places than in others.
 The southeastern U.S., from Virginia to Texas, sees the most cases.
 The northeast, west coast, and midwest see fewer cases.
-The west, from Colorado, to Nevada, and north to Canada, see the fewest.
+The west, from Colorado to Nevada, and north to Canada, see the fewest.
 If you live in an area with a relatively low heartworm risk, it may be worth calculating whether using a preventative is worthwhile.

 Pharmaceutical companies sponsor the American Heartworm Society.